tayloraswift/swift-biome/README.md

 **`swift-biome`** is a versioned, multi-package Swift documentation compiler.

-Unlike DocC, Biome is not a site generator.
-Instead, it is meant to be the back-end component of a web service or a static site generator.
+Biome is meant to be the back-end component of a web service or a static site generator.
 Biome handles symbolgraph parsing, cross-linking, version control, organization, presentation, HTML rendering, and query routing.

 Biome powers the [swiftinit.org ecosystem documentation](https://swiftinit.org/reference/swift)!